brand-it/openkick/README.md

-# Searchkick
+# Openkick

 :rocket: Intelligent search made easy

-**Searchkick learns what your users are looking for.** As more people search, it gets smarter and the results get better.
+**Openkick learns what your users are looking for.** As more people search, it gets smarter and the results get better.
 It’s friendly for developers - and magical for your users.

-Searchkick handles:
+Openkick handles:

 - stemming - `tomatoes` matches `tomato`
 - special characters - `jalapeno` matches `jalapeño`